 Jennifer Lucy Allan

-Jennifer Lucy Allan is a writer, curator and journalist living and working in Southend On Sea.
-She is writing a PhD on the social and cultural history of the foghorn, looking at its significance as a massive sonic sound marker along our coasts and at sea.
+Jennifer Lucy Allan is a writer and researcher living and working in Southend On Sea.
+She is currently in her final year of a PhD on the social and cultural history of the foghorn, looking at its significance as a massive sonic sound marker along our coasts and at sea.

 Fog Tropes: The social and cultural history of the foghorn 1853 to the present day